 - Thick saliva: If they’re drooling and it doesn’t seem wet, they need water now.

-- Lack of appetite: If your dog won’t eat or their appetite seems atypical, make sure they have access to water.
+- Lack of appetite: If your Dog won’t eat or their appetite seems atypical, ensure they have access to water.

 Signs of Heat Stroke in Dogs

 While dehydration is cause for concern, heat stroke is serious business.
 Your dog needs water immediately if you notice these signs, and you should get them to a vet immediately.
 Early signs are similar to dehydration: dry nose, eyes, and mouth, thick saliva, and vomiting.
 Later signs include:

 - Dilated pupils

 This cannot be emphasized enough, but the sooner you can get your dog water and medical help, the better.
 Do not put your dog in situations where they’ll be without water for hours at a time, especially if it’s going to be a hot, outdoor location.